200 Hours for 200 Days

 Leah is still, after five months in captivity, refusing to renounce her faith.

-Between 9am on 4 September and 5pm on 12 September, each of us will take a turn to stand at this solitary school desk in front of the Nigerian High Commission (9 Northumberland Ave, Westminster).
+Between 9am on 4 September and 5pm on 12 September, we stood at this solitary school desk in front of the Nigerian High Commission in London.
 Leah should be with her classmates right now, but instead she was snatched from her school and is being denied her faith and her future.